InjectiveLabs/sdk-python/README.md

 * Add support for multiple markets in StreamTrades and StreamPosition
 * Add support for multiple subaccounts in StreamTrades and StreamPosition
 * Add K8S endpoint to mainnet network options
+* Add MsgRegisterAsDMM to the composer
+* Re-gen ini files

 **0.5.6.4**